HarimbolaSantatra/ecommerce-shopping-cart/readme.md

 ## API USAGE
 ### Exposed endpoint

-Here's a list of all exposed endpoint of the API.
-The base URL is `shoppingcart`.
+A full list of all exposed endpoint can be found in the swagger URL `/swagger`.

 Endpoint | HTTP Method | Description | Method name
 --- | --- | --- | ---
 `/` | get | Test if the Cart service and the others services it depends on are working | Index